top of page

 COACHING NOTES:

-"True freedom is a gift."
+2. "True freedom is a gift."
+Here's a perspective shift!
 Are you willing to give freedom to these people who you have wanted to change?
-Will you allow them to be as they are?
-(This doesn't mean you need to stay in an unhealthy relationship or not seek to improve communication.)
-If the answer is no, then how can you ever know freedom yourself?
+Are you willing to drop old habits and give freedom to situations you haven't accepted?
+Will you allow them to be just as they are?

 “As long as you perceive that anyone is holding you back, you have not taken full responsibility for your own liberation.